 Mysuru railway station which already had the distinction of becoming the first visually-challenged friendly railway station in India has also added another feather to its cap.
 Becoming country’s maiden Braille-embedded train, it is lending a helping hand to the visually – impaired.
 Mysuru – Varanasi Express, which leaves Mysuru for Varanasi on Tuesdays and Thursdays, has been provided with metallic Braille signages inside the coaches.
 These indicate the location of alarm pull chains, toilets, emergency windows, and berth numbers, for the convenience of the visually challenged.

-Since its launch in 1991, it has provided free medical help to over 9 lac disabled poor which only have been possible with the donated services and volunteers.
-And not only medical help, this train also serves as a classroom to local village doctors through medical microscopy and broadcast.
+Since its launch in 1991, it has provided free medical help to over 9 lac disabled poor which has only been possible with the donated services and volunteers.
+And not only medical help, this train also has a classroom for local village doctors through medical microscopy and broadcast.
 Manned by the best doctors and surgeons from around the world and robbed with health, productivity and joy, this train is nothing short than a national asset!

-Decked with the yellow, red and green facade of the train, it took the onus for spreading awareness of HIV and AIDS.
-Launched by the ministries of Health and Railways on World’s AIDS Day in 2007, it was started off on a mission to throw light on the causes and treatment of HIV and AIDS.
-An entire fitted out the train of about 7 carriages, it travelled around India with pre-determined station stops, where people could onboard the train and have an interactive awareness about the disease.
+Decked with the yellow, red and green facade of the train, this train took on the onus for spreading awareness about HIV and AIDS.
+Launched by the ministry of Health and Railways on World’s AIDS Day in 2007, it was started off on a mission to throw light on the causes and treatment of HIV and AIDS.
+An entire train fitted with 7 carriages, it has travelled around India with pre-determined station stops, where people can on-board the train and have an interactive awareness session about the disease.

 The word ‘swanky’ will not do enough!
 Touted as the first major upgrade in design and facilities in a passenger train in India, Mahamana Express now records its name in history.
 Under “Make in India” project, this train that plies between New Delhi and Varanasi has been blessed with all newly refurbished coaches and ultra-modern amenities such as controlled discharged water tap, new toilet modules, exhaust fans, LED lights and use of fire retardation materials, that gives nothing less than a standardized feel to the train commuters.